Skip to content

 Layout principles allow the arrangement of elements in an interface.
 They help developers and designers to ensure consistency, efficiency, and effective communication in the user experience.

-Effective layout design presents the information in a logical, coherent way and make the content easier to understand.
+Effective layout design presents the information in a logical, coherent way and makes the content easier to understand.

 Best practices